christinatang/sonos-challenge/README.md

 ABOUT
 -----

-This project is a web application where you can select a year, and a song from that year will automatically play on your Sonos speaker!
+This project is a web application where you can select a year and/or genre and a random song from that year will automatically play on your Sonos speaker!

 ![Screenshot](demo.PNG)